Rule would take US funds from clinics discussing abortion

-WASHINGTON (AP) - The Trump administration will resurrect a Reagan-era rule that would ban federally-funded family planning clinics from discussing abortion with women, or sharing space with abortion providers, a senior White House official said Thursday.
+WASHINGTON (AP) - The Trump administration will resurrect a Reagan-era rule that would ban federally-funded family planning clinics from discussing abortion with women, or sharing space with abortion providers.

 The policy has been derided as a "gag rule" by abortion rights supporters and medical groups, and it is likely to trigger lawsuits that could keep it from taking effect.
 However, it's guaranteed to galvanize activists on both sides of the abortion debate ahead of the congressional midterm elections.